gdsc-pdeu/MeraList/README.md

 Feel free to contribute and share your thoughts about it.

 ## What's in this version?
-This version has a very basic implementaion of a notes making app
+This version has a very basic implementaion of a notes making app with offline storage by Room db save, delete,fetchall

 ## What's to be done?
-- Storing data in Room database
 - Connecting to the cloud
 - UI improvements